 10 Muscle Gaining myths BUSTED.

-Muscle is a metabolically active tissue, has shape or tone and is compact & dense.
+Muscles are metabolically active tissue, having a shape and a tone.
+They are also compact & dense.
 People who carry more muscle on their bodies appear aesthetically appealing.
-We all know the importance of muscles and have experimented with numerous ways to gain muscle.
-It may have included working out at a gym, jogging, taking up a sport, etc. However, over the years there have been too many myths in regards to gaining muscle mass.
-Incorrect muscle gaining techniques not only waste our time but also exponentially increase the chances of injury.
-Let us bust the most popular 10 muscle gaining myths.
+We all know the importance of muscles and must have experimented with numerous ways to gain more muscle.
+These ways must have included working out at a gym, jogging, taking up a sport, etc. However, there have been too many myths about gaining muscle mass over the last few years.
+Incorrect muscle gaining techniques waste our time.
+Some suboptimal muscle gaining methods exponentially increase the chances of injury.
+This article busts the most popular 10 muscle gaining myths.

-Verdict: Lifting heavy weights helps gain muscle and makes us appear compact & dense and not bulky.
+Verdict: Lifting heavy weights helps gain muscle which makes us appear compact & dense and not bulky.

 Cardio is one of the components of fitness and is a part of general physical preparedness.
 It exercises the cardiovascular system, helping to increase stamina and muscular endurance.
-Compared to weight training, cardio exercises have lesser potential to increase muscle mass or burn fat but, in no way do cardio workouts decrease or atrophy muscles.
-With a correct lifestyle, nutrition and enough sleep cardio workouts will increase muscle size and endurance.
+Compared to weight training, cardio exercises have lesser potential to increase muscle mass or burn fat.
+However, in no way do cardio workouts decrease or atrophy muscles.
+Instead, cardio workouts in conjunction with a correct lifestyle, nutrition, and quality sleep can increase muscle size and endurance.

-Verdict: Cardio workouts help increase muscle size (hypertrophy) and also help with increasing muscular endurance.
+Verdict: Cardio workouts increase muscle size (hypertrophy) and muscular endurance.

-Verdict: It is impossible to shock or confuse our muscles.
+Verdict: It is impossible to shock or confuse our muscles for better muscle gains.